telerik/justmock-docs/advanced-usage/mscorlib-mocking.md

 ## Mocking System.IO.FileInfo Class

-Using JustMock, you can mock virtually any MsCorlib type without any prerequisites.
+Using JustMock, you can mock virtually any System type from MsCorLib without any prerequisites.
 To demonstrate mocking of framework methods, we will take the [FileInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo) class and mock its `Delete` method.

 #### __[C#] Example 4: Mock FileInfo.Delete method__